celiamorse/PLP/README.md

 # Getting Started
 ### What You Need
 1. Download and open Visual Studio Code([https://code.visualstudio.com/download](url))
-2. Install the C# extansion in VSCode
+2. Install the C# extension in VSCode

 ### Start a New C# Project
 1. Create and open a folder on VSCode where you want your program directory to be